nicksteinbauer/redbarncms/src/pages/what-we-do/telecom.md

 •	Traffic control management for construction.
 •	Design-Build for multiple deliveries of poles with Contractor-selection services.
 •	RF Emissions Testing.
-•	We have a network in multiple cities across the nation where we can provide local surveying & engineering for the work through our trusted teaming partners - Los Angeles, San Francisco, New York, Honolulu, Denver, Dallas, Orlando, Cincinnati, Philadelphia, Boston, Chicago, Seattle, and many more.
+•	Our network includes teams in multiple cities across the nation where we can provide local surveying & engineering through our trusted teaming partners - Los Angeles, San Francisco, New York, Honolulu, Denver, Dallas, Orlando, Cincinnati, Philadelphia, Boston, Chicago, Seattle, and many more.

-Our services include the following:
+Our services include:
 •	Engineering - Electrical, Civil, Fiber Optic
 •	Permitting - ROW Management, Easements, etc.
 •	Leasing - Agreements, Negotiation, and Exhibits